Innovations in the Vineyard

-This advice was put into practice in the 1960s, when new investors enabled growers to replant.
+This advice was put into practice in the 1960s, when new investments enabled growers to replant.
 The methodology was adapted by growers in other parts of the country and around the world.

 Harold P. Olmo developed disease-resistant rootstock and established the California vine-certification program for supplying strong, disease-free plants to the state’s growers.
 Olmo researched the genetic type (clone) of Chardonnay grown in California, which had low yield and little flavor.
-His work led to better clonal selection that vastly improved the quality of California Chardonnay.
-By the end of the 20th century, Chardonnay was the most widely planted white-wine grape in the state.
+His work led to better plant clones that vastly improved the quality of California Chardonnay.
+By the end of the 1900s, Chardonnay was the most widely planted white-wine grape in the state.

 Mechanizing the harvest

 As the wine industry expanded in the 1960s, so did the need for labor to harvest the grapes.
-This was especially so in the large vineyards of the Central Valley, which has always produced the majority of the grapes used to make California wine.
+The need was great in the large vineyards of the Central Valley, which has always produced the majority of the grapes used to make California wine.
 While the government-sponsored Bracero Program supplied labor in the form of Mexican guest workers until 1964, growers were already looking for ways to mechanize the harvest.

-The impact of harvesting machines on labor was significant; by the 1970s, most of the vast vineyards in the Central Valley were machine-harvested.
+The impact of harvesting machines on labor was significant; by the 1970s, most of the Central Valley vineyards were machine-harvested.
 California’s smaller estate wineries never adopted mechanical harvesters, but continued to hire crews to hand-harvest grapes.